The Impact of Screw Material Selection on Chemical Resistance in Pump Applications

 1. Chemical Composition

 Different screw materials have varying levels of resistance to different chemicals.
-Stainless steel, for example, is known for its excellent resistance to corrosion from many chemicals, making it a popular choice for pump applications.
+Stainless steel screws, for example, are known for their excellent resistance to corrosion from many chemicals, making them a popular choice for pump applications.
 On the other hand, materials such as brass or aluminum may not offer the same level of chemical resistance and may be more suitable for less aggressive environments.

 2. Temperature